Scottish budget

-The Scottish Government budget is an annual Act of the Scottish Parliament, giving statutory authority to the Scottish Government for its revenue and expenditure plans.
-For the financial year 2024/25 the budget was approximately £59.7 billion.
+The Scottish Government budget is an annual act of the Scottish Parliament, giving statutory authority to the Scottish Government for its revenue and expenditure plans.
+For the financial year 2026–2027, the budget was £67.9 billion.
 The Scottish Government Budget Bill is presented to Parliament by the Cabinet Secretary for Finance.
-The current Cabinet Secretary for Finance is Shona Robison who was appointed to the role in March 2023.
+The current Cabinet Secretary for Finance is Jenny Gilruth who was appointed to the role in May 2026.